Z shell

-The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
-Zsh is an extended Bourne shell with many improvements, including some features of Bash, ksh, and tcsh.
+The Z shell (Zsh) is a shell and a command-line interpreter for shell scripts.
+Zsh mostly maintains the Bourne shell's syntax and behavior, but in its default configuration deviates in some significant ways from the POSIX standard specification of the sh language (such as eliminating implicit IFS-splitting and globbing upon unquoted parameter expansions) and adds substantially more features.

 Zsh was created by Paul Falstad in 1990 while he was a student at Princeton University.
-It combines features from both ksh and tcsh, offering functionality such as programmable command-line completion, extended file globbing, improved variable/array handling, and themeable prompts.
+It combines features from both ksh and tcsh (and rc to a lesser extent), offering functionality such as programmable command-line completion, extended file globbing, improved variable/array handling, and themeable prompts.

-Zsh is available for Microsoft Windows as part of the UnxUtils collection and has been adopted as the default shell for macOS, Deepin and Kali Linux.
+Zsh is available for most POSIX / Unix-like operating systems as well as Microsoft Windows as part of Cygwin or the UnxUtils collection and has been adopted as the default interactive shell for macOS, Deepin, TrueNAS and Kali Linux.
 The "Oh My Zsh" user community website provides a platform for third-party plug-ins and themes, featuring a large and active contributor base.

 History

 Paul Falstad wrote the first version of Zsh in 1990 while a student at Princeton University.
-The name zsh derives from the name of Zhong Shao, a teaching assistant at Princeton University.
+The name Zsh derives from the name of Zhong Shao, a teaching assistant at Princeton University.
 Falstad regarded Shao's login, "zsh", as a good name for a shell.

 Zsh was at first intended to be a subset of csh for the Amiga, but expanded far beyond that.
 By the time of the release of version 1.0 in 1990 the aim was to be a cross between ksh and tcsh –a powerful "command and programming language" that is well-designed and logical (like ksh), but also built for humans (like tcsh), with all the neat features like spell checking, login/logout watching and termcap support that were "probably too weird to make it into an AT&T product".

-Zsh is available for Microsoft Windows as part of the UnxUtils collection of native Win32 ports of common GNU Unix-like utilities.
+Ports of Zsh for Microsoft Windows have been available via Cygwin at least since around 1997, and Zsh is supplied as an official Cygwin package since 2002.
+It is also available as part of the UnxUtils collection of native Win32 ports of common GNU Unix-like utilities (though Zsh, unlike Bash, is not part of the GNU project itself).

-In 2019, macOS Catalina adopted Zsh as the default login shell, replacing the GPLv2 licensed version of Bash, and when Bash is run interactively on Catalina, a warning is shown by default.
+In 2019, macOS Catalina adopted Zsh as the default login shell, replacing the GPLv2 licensed version of Bash, and when Bash is run interactively on Catalina and later versions, a warning is shown by default.

+The default shell of TrueNAS (formerly FreeNAS) changed from csh to Zsh in FreeNAS 11.2 released in late 2018.

 In 2020, Kali Linux adopted Zsh as the default shell since its 2020.4 release.